thenetcircle/dino/docs/md/api.md

                     }
                 ]
             },
+            "object": {
+                "objectType": "history",
+                "attachments": [{
+                    "author": {
+                        "id": "<sender id>",
+                        "displayName": "<send name in base64>"
+                    },
+                    "content": "<message in base64>",
+                    "id": "84421980-d84a-4f6f-9ad7-0357d15d99f8",
+                    "published": "2017-11-17T07:19:12Z",
+                    "summary": "9fa5b40a-f0a6-44ea-93c1-acf2947e5f09",
+                    "objectType": "history"
+                }]
+            }
             "verb": "login"
         }
     }

+The object attachments are non-acked messages sent to any `private` `room`s (i.e. conversation based private messaging).
+The `object.attachments[0].id` is the message UUID, while the `object.attachments[0].summary` is the room UUID.
+Multiple attachments will be listed if more than one un-acked message was found during login.

 For the user roles, there will be an ID on the attached object if the role is for a channel or for a room.
 If it's a global role there will be no ID on the object.
 Roles are comma separated if more than one role for a